-Consistent with the Challenge Process Policy Notice, where a provider is willing to upgrade the network that is under construction so it meets the BEAD Program's 100/20 Mbps standard, the BDO will accept challenges based on enforceable commitments for less than 100/20 Mbps if the provider agrees to escalate its service commitment and post a bond to ensure it will complete deployment by Dec.
+Consistent with the Challenge Process Policy Notice, where a provider is willing to upgrade the network that is under construction so it meets the BEAD Program's 100/20 Mbps standard, the BDO will accept challenges based on enforceable commitments for less than 100/20 Mbps if the provider agrees to escalate its service commitment and sign the agreement mentioned above to ensure it will complete deployment by Dec.
 31, 2024.
-If the deployment commitment is not completed on time, the provider will forfeit the funds posted, and the BDO may use the funds to incentivize another provider to deploy to the affected locations.
+If the deployment commitment is not completed on time, the provider will be subject to pay liquidated damages in the agreed amount.